Hood To Coast Pacific City – Event

 This historic race course is the genesis of the Mother of All Relays, where it all started back in 1982.
 The stunning course remained unchanged until eventually the popularity of Hood To Coast reached participants from all 50 states and 7 continents, resulting in the race course outgrowing its roots, and a move north was required, with the Finish Line in Seaside, OR.
 Now, the first Hood To Coast Relay course is back with Hood To Coast Pacific City…The Original!

-For the first time since 1989, teams will have the opportunity to travel the final 77 miles of this epic race course.
+Teams will have the opportunity to travel the final 78 miles of this epic race course, or the last 54 miles for the walk.
 Just like inaugural Hood To Coast Washington, this is a one-day, one-van, six-member team relay.
 Each participant will complete two legs along the 12-leg race course.
 All legs will feature an electrolyte and water stop, and efficient transition from each exchange to the next.